 Programing Language and Its Machine

-so, in recent years, i became more aware that programing lang or any algorithm REQUIRES a machine to work with.
-This is the CPU design. this is fascinating. what machine u have changes the nature of ur lang entirely. it also changes the profile of efficiency n type of tasks.
+So, in recent years, i became more aware that programing language or any algorithm REQUIRES a machine to work with.
+This is the CPU design.
+This is fascinating.
+What machine you have changes the nature of your language entirely.
+It also changes the language's profile of efficiency and type of tasks.

-if you are writing pseudo code, or hand waving in theory, you no need machine. but as soon you actually do compute, a painstaking nittygritty lang becomes necessary, and, an actual machine the lang is to to work on.
+If you are writing pseudo code or hand waving in theory then you no need machine.
+But as soon you actually do compute, a painstaking detailed language spec becomes necessary, and an actual machine the language is to run on.

-the design of a machine dictates what your lang's gonna be like, and what kinda tasks it does well. e.g. lisp had lisp machines.
-Java talked bout java cpu ~1999. (note java runs on Java VIRTUAL MACHINE, which in turn is translated to actual machine).
+The design of a machine dictates the shape of the programing language and what kind of tasks it does well.
+Example: Lisp had lisp machines.
+Java talked about java CPU ~1999.
+(Note: Java runs on Java VIRTUAL MACHINE, which in turn is translated to actual machine code.).

-Turing tape, formal lang, automata, are abstract concrete machines.
-Integers, or set theory, are also abstract concrete machines, that math works on.
+Turing tape is a abstract machine.
+Formal languages (combinators, lambda calculus), automata, are also abstract machines.
+Integers and set theory are also abstract machines, that math works on.
 As soon as you talk about step by step instruction (aka algorithm), you need a machine.

-virtual abstract machine is easy.
-But actually running hardware, we have fingers to stones to metal cogs n wheels to vacuum tubes to solid state transistors to printed circuits to incomprehensible silicon die. and there is dna n quantum machine
+Virtual abstract machine is easy.
+It exists on paper and can be arbitrary.
+But actual running hardware, we have fingers to stones to metal cogwheels to vacuum tubes to solid state transistors to printed circuits to incomprehensible silicon die.
+And there is DNA and quantum machines.

-if we just think about cpu/gpu of current era. there are lots designs aka architectures. i dunno nothing about this, but the question is, what are the possible designs, pros n cons, what are the barrier to new design, how it effect the language and computing tasks we do today.
+If we just think about CPU/GPU of current era.
+There are lots designs (known as “architecture”).
+What are the possible designs? pros and cons?
+What are the barrier to new design?
+How it effect the language and computing tasks we do today.

 Instruction Set Architecture (ISA)